 Once I return from my busy trip, I will then be taking a short trip to Basel to visit our partners there.
 As always, BRICKLIVE is moving upwards and forwards.
 This is an exciting time for us and our partners.

+I travelled to Bangkok specifically to see the Bricklive show which opened on 26 July, to say the three day event was good would be a gross understatement.
 BEC-TERO have surpassed themselves in presenting an excellent show which exceeded my expectations and the huge visitor numbers would confirm the show’s tremendous success.
 I congratulated BEC-TERO’s CEO Neil Thompson personally during our meeting where we began discussing future shows and projects.

 Moving to Seoul I had a successful meeting with Mr Reon Kim during which he told me of his exciting new plans for Brick Live Lite.
 I also attended the opening at the DDP of the Bricklive Kids’ Café which has truly great content.
 The opening was well attended by visitors and press alike, you can read my interview with Sisa Journal here.